Lewy body dementia

 Looking after yourself

 Many people with Lewy body dementia and their families can benefit from counseling or local support groups.
-Contact your local agencies on health or aging to get connected with support groups, doctors, resources and referrals, home care agencies, supervised living facilities, a telephone help line and educational seminars.
+Contact your local agencies on health or aging to get connected with support groups, doctors, resources, referrals, home care agencies, supervised living facilities, a telephone help line and educational seminars.

 Terms and conditions of use